 All electronic devices must be turned off/silent during instructional time unless specific permission is granted by administration or the classroom teacher.
 Students may use their phones/electronic devices before school, during passing period, lunch and after school.
 While students are allowed to possess cell phones on campus, students may not record, video, or take a picture of another student or staff without prior consent.
-Earbuds must be put away and not visible during class time.
+If students are viewing inappropriate content on their electronic devices, the phone will be confiscated for parent pick up.
+Airpods, headphones, earbuds must be put away and not visible during class time.
 There is a student phone available in the Assistant Principals' office.
 Please contact an administrator or contact the Assistant Principals' Office with any questions.